Warnings & Precautions

-Fatal and serious cardiac arrhythmias have occurred with IMBRUVICA® therapy.
-Grade 3 or greater ventricular tachyarrhythmias occurred in 0.2% of patients, and Grade 3 or greater atrial fibrillation and atrial flutter occurred in 4% of 1,124 patients exposed to IMBRUVICA® in clinical trials.
+Fatal and serious cardiac arrhythmias and cardiac failure have occurred with IMBRUVICA®.
+Grade 3 or greater ventricular tachyarrhythmias occurred in 0.2% of patients, Grade 3 or greater atrial fibrillation and atrial flutter occurred in 4%, and Grade 3 or greater cardiac failure occurred in 1% of 1,476 patients who received IMBRUVICA® in clinical trials.
 These events have occurred particularly in patients with cardiac risk factors, hypertension, acute infections, and a previous history of cardiac arrhythmias.

-Periodically monitor patients clinically for cardiac arrhythmias.
+At baseline and then periodically, monitor patients clinically for cardiac arrhythmias and cardiac failure.
 Obtain an ECG for patients who develop arrhythmic symptoms (e.g., palpitations, lightheadedness, syncope, chest pain) or new onset dyspnea.
-Manage cardiac arrhythmias appropriately, and if it persists, consider the risks and benefits of IMBRUVICA® treatment and follow dose modification guidelines.
+Manage cardiac arrhythmias and cardiac failure appropriately, and if it persists, consider the risks and benefits of IMBRUVICA® treatment and follow dose modification guidelines.

-Hypertension of any grade occurred in 12% of 1,124 patients treated with IMBRUVICA® in clinical trials.
-Grade 3 or greater hypertension occurred in 5% of patients with a median time to onset of 5.9 months (range, 0.03 to 24 months).
+Hypertension occurred in 19% of 1,476 patients who received IMBRUVICA® in clinical trials.
+Grade 3 or greater hypertension occurred in 8% of patients.
+Based on data from 1,124 of these patients, the median time to onset was 5.9 months (range, 0.03 to 24 months).

 Second Primary Malignancies

-Other malignancies (10%) including non-skin carcinomas (4%) have occurred in 1,124 patients treated with IMBRUVICA® in clinical trials.
+Other malignancies (10%), including non-skin carcinomas (4%), occurred among the 1,476 patients who received IMBRUVICA® in clinical trials.
 The most frequent second primary malignancy was non-melanoma skin cancer (6%).

 Tumor Lysis Syndrome

-Tumor lysis syndrome has been infrequently reported with IMBRUVICA® therapy.
+Tumor lysis syndrome has been infrequently reported with IMBRUVICA®.
 Assess the baseline risk (e.g., high tumor burden) and take appropriate precautions.